 High Road, Kells, CA28 9PG

-Built of red brick with a plain red tile roof.
-West tower flanked by single-storey lobbies, broad nave with groups of triple windows under the eaves, tall chancel with south east Lady Chapel and north east vestry linked to the presbytery.
-The building shows the stylistic influence of F X Velarde, most obviously in the canted window- heads and in the similar treatment of the internal openings and of the arcade to the Lady Chapel.
+The church was built in 1960 from designs by W. C. Mangan, to serve a mining community working at Haigh Pit.
+It is built of red brick with a plain red tile roof.
+West tower flanked by single-storey lobbies, broad nave with groups of triple windows under the eaves, tall chancel with southeast Lady Chapel and north east sacristy linked to the presbytery.
+The building shows the stylistic influence of F. X. Velarde, most obviously in the canted window heads and in the similar treatment of the internal openings and of the arcade to the Lady Chapel.

 Original Date: 1960